fmidev/stac-builder/README.md

 This is a prototype utility to convert BEAM-DIMAP metadata into STAC items (https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md)

 The tool has three parts:
-* `tiff2stac.py` - lists geotiff files on S3 and produces STAC items of them (items are written in the folder `item/`)
+* `tiff2stac.py` - lists geotiff files on S3 and produces STAC items of them (items are written in the folder `item/`) for Sentinel 2 mosaics
+* `s1-tiff2stac.py` - same as above, but for Sentinel 1 mosaics
-* `dim2stac.py` - lists DIM files on S3 and produces STAC items of them (items are written in the folder `item/`)
+* `dim2stac.py` - lists DIM files on S3 and produces STAC items of them (items are written in the folder `item/`) for S1 single images
 * `stac-item2index.py` - creates a stac catalog of the STAC items in folder `item/` (catalog files are written in the folder `catalog/`)

 ## Requirements

 The prototype is built using Python 3.6 and a bunch of other tools.
 Development was done on Ubuntu 18.04.
 The Python packages used are listed in requirements.txt.

-GDAL 2.4.0 is also required, for Ubuntu, you can install it using the [UbuntuGIS PPA](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa)
+GDAL 2.4.0 is also required (3.0.1 also works), for Ubuntu, you can install it using the [UbuntuGIS PPA](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa)

 ## Usage